 Is it 12V or 24V?
 We offer several pumps for both.
 Amperage draw varies by capacity, but the 24V model of a given pump may draw approx. half as much current as the 12V equivalent.
 NOTE: Starting amperage draw might be significantly higher than operating draw.
-See individual product information in the Master Catalog.
+See individual product information on our site.

 Higher capacity pumps will have port sizes of 3/4 or 1" to allow more flow.
 Some shower pumps offer multiple port sizes between 3/4" and 1 1/2".
 Otherwise 1/2" NPT ports are very common on freshwater pumps.